-Airlines are suspending flights to China in the wake of the new coronavirus outbreak, which as of Friday had killed more than 200 people and infected nearly 10,000 people.
+Airlines are suspending flights to China in the wake of the new coronavirus outbreak.

 Here is the latest on their plans (in alphabetical order):

-Air France said on January 30 it suspended all scheduled flights to and from mainland China until February 9.
+Air France said on Jan.
+30 it had suspended all scheduled flights to and from mainland China until Feb.
+9.

 Tanzania's state-owned carrier said it would postpone its maiden flights to China.
 It had planned to begin charter flights to China in February.